Octagon-simon/coding-blocks/README.txt

 == Description ==

-NOTE: PLEASE NOTE THAT THIS PLUGIN DOES NOT AND WILL NEVER EXECUTE ANY TYPE OF CODE ON YOUR WORDPRESS SITE!
+PLEASE NOTE THAT THIS PLUGIN DOES NOT AND WILL NEVER EXECUTE ANY TYPE OF CODE ON YOUR WORDPRESS SITE!

-This plugin uses Google Prettify which is an open-source syntax highlighting library to display code snippets.
+This plugin uses Google Prettify which is an open-source syntax highlighting library.

-This plugin relies on one 3rd party service under the circumstance below;
+This plugin relies on 3rd party services under the circumstances below;

-1. Syntax highlighting library - This is the core library that will make your snippets to be formatted according to your chosen language.
+1. Syntax highlighting - This is the core library that will make your snippets to be formatted according to your chosen language.

-2. Syntax highlighting themes - This is the color themes that can be used to change what your code snippets looks like
+2. Color Themes - This is the color themes that can be used to change what your code snippets looks like

-The 3rd party services with their official links are listed below;
+Here are the official links of these services;

 1. Google Prettify - https://github.com/googlearchive/code-prettify/

 2. Google Prettify Color Themes - https://jmblog.github.io/color-themes-for-google-code-prettify/

-You can find both their Terms of Use and privacy policy on their official sites above.
+You can find the Terms of Use and privacy policy on the links above.

 == HOW TO USE ==

 CREATE A NEW SNIPPET

-1. Head Over to New Snippet page to create a New Code Snippet.
+1. Head Over to the New Snippet page to create a New Code Snippet.
 2. On the page, add a title for the new snippet.
 3. Select the Language you're working with.
 4. Type in the code in the code box and when you're done, click on Preview.